j-pride/manual/manual.md

 Let's take up the good old CUSTOMER table from the [Quick  Start Tutorial](#quick-start-tutorial) and let's suppose you want to implement a batch application querying for suspicious new customer registrations, which the system will initially block from order placement until the customers have verified their identity (somehow).
 We are looking for customers in a certain ID range with

-- Either name and first name consist only of a single letter or
+- The summarized length of name and first name is less than 7 letters or
-- The summarized length of name and first name id less than 7 letters or
+- The name consist only of a single letter or
 - Name and first name are identical

 SQL is a very powerful and highly expressive and compact language for things like that.
 The appropriate where-clause would look like that, where only the boundaries of the ID range differ from one call to the next: